 There are many priests in the Catholic Church who do just that, and despite my past experience, I have found that a number of them are also devoted to Catholic Tradition and to the TLM.
 I know I should truly love and admire only Christ, but for the past 20 years, these priests are the only reason I remain a Catholic.

 What is known – then-Auxiliary Bishop Pell accompanied predator priest Gerald Ridsdale to his 1993 court appearance – where Ridsdale was charged with 30 incidents of incident assault involving nine boys aged between 12 and 16.
 Ridsdale pleaded guilty.
 That same year, David Ridsdale, the nephew of Gerald Ridsdale, informed Pell that his uncle had molested him.
-Years later, when interviewed about his recollection of those events, Pell’s memory, in my opinion: at best, was somewhat unclear.
+Years later, when interviewed about his recollection of those events, Pell’s memory, in my opinion: at best, was somewhat evasive.
 After watching the interview, in my estimation, it didn’t go well for Pell – as the interview was marked by his reluctance to take full personal responsibility.
 In the same interview, Pell at first denied then admitted that he offered the parents of an abuse victim the sum of $50,000 in compensation that included a “silence” requirement.

 According to a seperate news-source, Pell once stated that Ridsdale had “done a great damage to the church” but “as a priest he had done other good things…”